projectsveltos/sveltos/docs/events/addon_event_deployment.md

 __Currently, it is not possible to change this field once set.__

+For more examples, have a look [here](addon_event_deployment.md#yet-another-example).

 ### Cleanup

-Following our Service examples, it is important to notice that if Service is then deleted, the NetworkPolicy is also removed automatically by Sveltos.
+Please Note: Based on the example above, if a Service is deleted, the NetworkPolicy is also removed automatically by Sveltos.

 ```bash
 kubectl get services -A --selector=sveltos=fv